billz/simple-commerce/README.md

-# (Really) Simple Commerce 🛒
+# (Really) Simple Commerce 🛍️

 I needed a simple, fast, responsive, self-hosted commerce solution to sell a featured product plus a few accessories.
 The existing commerce projects I found didn't fit my requirements, so created my own.
 Rather than rely on a database backend, all relevant settings (shop, product, shipping and inventory) are managed with JSON files.
 Stripe is used as the payment processor.

-After running this side business successfully for several years, I decided to sunset it and open source the software project.
+After successfully running this side business for several years, I decided to sunset the physical product and open source the software project.
 This repo is the end result.
-It's worked more-or-less flawlessly and met my needs.
+It's worked more-or-less flawlessly for me and done all that I've asked of it.

-If you find this project useful for your own self-hosted shop, please consider sponsoring my work.

 ## Getting started
 After cloning this repository, the PHP and JavaScript dependencies will need to be installed by using their associated package managers.